pedro2163/wild-deck-construction-guide/razakus/guide.md

 You can consider Brann Bronzebeard.
 If you do, you can consider Coldlight Oracle, Zola the Gorgon and/or Cobalt Spellkin too,

 You can consider Witchwood Piper: you need to remove every 1-mana and 2-mana minions but Zephrys the Great.
 It is not recommended if you see lot of aggro decks

+Skullking Geist is good versus Jade Druid but the deck is not that played in this meta right now.

 ## Building the deck: Budget to Final
 I recommend you to build the Dragon Budget version because dragons are cheap and strong.